ashwinravi1259/docs-test-fork/docs/user-wallets/pkps/minting/via-contracts.md

 ```

 ## Authenticating using `Web3 Provider`
-In the case where you wish to generagte a signature from a browser extension wallet (MetaMask, Brave Wallet, etc)
+In the case where you wish to generate a signature from a browser extension wallet (MetaMask, Brave Wallet, etc)
 you may simply call `authenticate` which calls `checkAndSignAuthMessage`.
 ```js
 import { LitNodeClient } from '@lit-protocol/lit-node-client';